Sean’s Vinh Guide

 Goong Lake – There’s a nice footpath around it.

 Nghe An Museum - This museum is the bigger of the two history museums in Vinh.
-You can make betel nut, wood block prints and more.
+Children can make betel nut grasshoppers, wood block prints and more.
 Follow this link for their website.

 Vinh Historical Museum – Learn more about the history of Vinh.
 Follow this link for their website.